Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 Mattresses in landfill illustration

-Many mattresses, particularly outdated innerspring and memory foam mattresses, also contain harsh chemicals.
-Flame retardants, volatile organic compounds (VOCs), and other chemical additives pose health risks for sleepers and contribute to landfill contamination.
+Many mattresses, particularly outdated innerspring, may also contain harsh chemicals.
+Some flame retardants, volatile organic compounds (VOCs), and other chemical additives pose health risks for sleepers and contribute to landfill contamination.

 The Mattress Industry Goes Green